chulminy/CIVE497-CIVE700/task/Task8_NeuralNetwork/README.md

 # Task8: Neural Network

-**Announcement**: March 26, 2019
+**Announcement**: March 28, 2019
-**Due date**: April 9, 2019 (Tuesday) before 11:59 pm
+**Due date**: April 10, 2019 (Wednesday) before 11:59 pm

-**NO MORE DELAY: I recommend submitting your report earlier**
+**NO MORE DELAY: Please submit your report earlier**

 In this task, I am giving you two problems that can be easily solved by tuning the parameters.
-To better understanding the neural network, I recommend reviewing the codes in the folder and try to learn how the codes work.
+However, to better understanding the neural network, I recommend reviewing all codes in the folder and making an effort to learn how the codes work.

-## Problem 1 (50 points)
+## Problem 1 (60 points)
-See a folder of `problem1`

 **(a)** Try out a neural network playground in this link: [http://playground.tensorflow.org](http://playground.tensorflow.org).
-Try all four examples by changing features, # of hidden layers, # of neurons, activation function, and/or learning rate (You do not need to include your results).
+Run all four examples by changing features, # of hidden layers, # of neurons, activation function, and/or learning rate (You do not need to include your results in your report).

 **(b)** Build a classifier using each of three datasets ('circle', 'gaussian', 'xor') in `nn_demo_run.m`.
-The accuracy of the classifier is sufficiently high.
-You will need to finally obtain the figures like below:
+The accuracy of the classifier should be sufficiently high.
+You will finally obtain the figures like below:

 |Gaussian|Circle|Xor|
 |:----:|:-----:|:----:|